IHE/RAD.IMR/input/pagecontent/RAD-Y1.md

 The Sender shall encode all clinical finding(s), impressions(s) or other observation(s) using IMR Observation Resources.

-> See [Section 1:XX.4.1.1 Structure in Radiology Reporting](#1xx411-structure-in-radiology-reporting) for discussions regarding different *structures* applicable to radiology reporting.
+> See [Section 1:XX.4.1.1](#1xx411-structure-in-radiology-reporting) "Structure in Radiology Reporting" for discussions regarding different *structures* applicable to radiology reporting.

 The Sender shall set the `code` attribute according to the [IMR Observation](StructureDefinition-imr-observation.html) resource profile indicating whether the IMR Observation Resource represents finding(s), impression(s), or some other type of observations.